 Many SpyWorks examples demonstrate use of hooks.
-Please Refer to the on-line reference for a complete list of properties and events for the dwshk.ocx controls (16 and 32 bit versions) and the dwGenericHook and dwPretranslate objects of the dwspyvb.dll component.
+Please Refer to the on-line reference for a complete list of properties and events for the dwshk.ocx controls and the dwGenericHook and dwPretranslate objects of the dwshvb8.dll component.

 SpyWorks Concepts: Private Windows